sftpgo/sftpgo-plugin-pubsub/README.md

 ...
 ```

-With the above example SFTPGo is configured to connect to [RabbitMQ](https://www.rabbitmq.com/) and publish messages to the `sftpgo` fanout exchange.
+With the above example the plugin is configured to connect to [RabbitMQ](https://www.rabbitmq.com/) and publish messages to the `sftpgo` fanout exchange.
 The RabbitMQ’s server is discovered from the `RABBIT_SERVER_URL` environment variable (which is something like `amqp://guest:guest@localhost:5672/`).

 The plugin will not start if it fails to connect to the configured service, this will prevent SFTPGo from starting.